emmajanedrews/base-template/_posts/2017-11-15-how-does-the-market-look-right-now.md

 {% include youtube.html %}

-Today I’m answering the question of, “How does the Nashville real estate market look right now in the 4th quarter of 2017?” **I’ve taken a look at the latest numbers and I’d like to share them with you:**
+Today I’m answering the question of, “How does the Nashville real estate market look right now in the fourth quarter of 2017?” **I’ve taken a look at the latest numbers and I’d like to share them with you:**

 * Sales are down by 1.7% in the last month, but they are up 4.2% from this time last year.
 * Homes are spending an average of just 27 days on the market.
 However, this number varies depending on the neighborhood you’re in.